 Comprehensive Planning also works to educate and inform residents about important issues and provide opportunities for public engagement.

-In closing let me say, I truly love this City and I hope you do too.
-We value our residents and are committed to creating ways for resident to celebrate, to assist and create unique learning opportunities like our Citizen Police Academy and serving on City boards and commissions.
-I ask that you join with me, city staff, City Council, and area community and business groups get involved and make a difference in Bentonville.
+In closing let me say, I want to echo some of my words from last year…I truly love this City and the people here and I know you do too!
+We value our residents and are committed to creating ways for all to connect to our City.
+I ask that you join with me, city staff, City Council, and area community and business groups to get involved and make a difference in your Bentonville.
 You can join volunteer groups or choose to serve on City appointed boards.
-You can start a Strong Neighborhood Program, get involved with our coming Animal Shelter, or volunteer at our Public Library.
-Contact my office and let me know of someone you think exemplifies the Spirt of Bentonville Award.
+You can start a Strong Neighborhood Program, go through the Citizen’s Police Academy, get involved with our coming Animal Shelter, or volunteer at our Public Library or Parks and Recreation Department.
+Contact my office and let me know of someone you think exemplifies the Spirit of Bentonville Award.
 I encourage you to be engaged and help others to serve.
 Find a place you can make a difference!

-We, all of us together, are a City of hope, innovation, and opportunity because of all of you who make a difference in a truly wonderful City we are fortunate to call our home.
+We, all of us together, are a City of hope, compassion, innovation, and opportunity because of all of you who make a difference in a truly wonderful City we are fortunate to call our home.

 Mayor Stephanie Orman